-At each regular Index Review MSCI will reflect the SFC high shareholding concentration notices until the price cutoff date (as defined in section 3.1.9 and 3.2.6).
-Constituents of the MSCI GIMI added to the SFC high shareholding concentration notices after the price cutoff date will be deleted from the IMI at the next Index Review, unless such deletion is warranted as part of the ongoing Index Review based on other index inclusion criteria, such as size or liquidity.
+At each regular Index Review MSCI will reflect the SFC high shareholding concentration notices until the Price Cutoff Date (as defined in sections 3.1.9 and 3.2.6).
+Constituents of the MSCI GIMI added to the SFC high shareholding concentration notices after the Price

+Cutoff Date will be deleted from the IMI at the next Index Review, unless such deletion is warranted as part of the ongoing Index Review based on other index inclusion criteria, such as size or liquidity.
 Index Review changes, including increasing free float-adjusted market capitalization or migration of such security will be cancelled.

-Additions of newly eligible securities to the MSCI GIMI as part of a regular Index Reviews may be revised until five business days before the Index Review effective date if such newly eligible companies were added to the SFC high shareholding concentration notices after the Index Review price cutoff date.
+Additions of newly eligible securities to the MSCI GIMI as part of a regular Index Reviews may be revised until five business days before the Index Review effective date if such newly eligible companies were added to the SFC high shareholding concentration notices after the Index Review Price Cutoff Date.